Preparing for Telephone and Online Interviews

 With candidates increasingly looking abroad for their perfect graduate job, employers are turning to technology to solve their recruitment conundrums.

-Graduate interviews are daunting no matter where they take place, and for many the prospect of facing a camera and computer screen rather than an interviewer face-to-face can be even more nerve-wracking.
-Interviews via web cam certainly have their disadvantages, but there are also many tricks which can be used to ensure they run smoothly, and even give you an advantage over a more traditional interview setting.
-If you have been asked for an interview on Skype take a deep breath and read our tips for success...
+Graduate interviews are daunting no matter where they take place, and for many, the prospect of facing a camera and computer screen rather than an interviewer face-to-face can be even more nerve-wracking.
+Interviews via webcam certainly have their disadvantages, but there are also many tricks that can be used to ensure they run smoothly, and even give you an advantage over a more traditional interview setting.
+If you have been asked for an interview on Skype take a deep breath and read our tips for success:

-Do not disturb...
-Make sure you will have a room to yourself for the entire interview.
-Even if you have a good head set or microphone, any outside noise such as pets, children, background music or slamming doors will muffle the sound and make it very hard for your and your interviewer to hear each other.
+Make sure you will have room for yourself for the entire interview.
+Even if you have a good headset or microphone, any outside noise such as pets, children, background music or slamming doors will muffle the sound and make it very hard for you and your interviewer to hear each other.
 Certainly do not risk using an internet café or public space as you will have no control over any interruptions.
 A quiet room will also help you concentrate on forming the best answers possible.

-Don't fidget...
 It is easy to forget that you are on camera due to the familiarity of the setting, but be careful not to fidget, scratch your head or cover your mouth.
-Body language is as important in a Skype interview as in a more conventional location, so sit up straight, think carefully about how you are projecting yourself and smile.
+Body language is as important in a video-call interview as in a more conventional location, so sit up straight, think carefully about how you are projecting yourself and smile.

-Testing...testing...1, 2, 3...
 Technology is infamously temperamental, so make sure you test all of your equipment prior to the scheduled call.
-Ideally find a friend or relative who can call you an hour or two beforehand so that you have time to resolve any technical hitches which may arise.
+Ideally, find a friend or relative who can call you an hour or two beforehand so that you have time to resolve any technical hitches which may arise.
 Although problems may arise which are out of your control, foreseeing possible difficulties will ensure that you come across as organised and professional, as well as technically able, which will impress your prospective employer.